tomcam/vuepress.github.io/seo.md

       - Try using H1 and nothing else
       - Understandwhat's happening when NOT setting home: True
       - Utility of Wikipedia entry
+      - Try h2, h4 for first header & see what appears in browser tabs
+      - Does anything override using the first header to generate browser tab?
 -->

 ## Favicon